soumyaranjansia/nltk_speechassistant/README.md

 Installing required packages
 After NLTK has been downloaded, install required packages

-import nltk
+# import nltk
-from nltk.stem import WordNetLemmatizer nltk.download('popular', quiet=True) # for downloading popular packages
+# from nltk.stem import WordNetLemmatizer
+# nltk.download('popular', quiet=True) # for downloading popular packages
-nltk.download('punkt')
+# nltk.download('punkt')
-nltk.download('wordnet')
+# nltk.download('wordnet')
-How to run
+# How to run
-Jupyter Notebook Binder
+# spyder 4.1.2
-You can run the chatbot.ipynb which also includes step by step instructions.
+# You can run the chatbot.ipynb which also includes step by step instructions.

 Through Terminal
 python chatbot.py